Breathe Easier

 A Natural Path to Better Function

-Myofunctional therapy is a non-invasive approach that uses targeted exercises to retrain the muscles of the face, mouth, and throat.
-It addresses the root causes of problems like mouth breathing, poor sleep, and jaw tension rather than just managing symptoms.
+Myofunctional therapy is a non-invasive approach that uses targeted exercises to retrain the muscles of the tongue, throat and mouth.
+It addresses the root causes of problems like mouth breathing, poor sleep, and jaw tension, rather than just managing symptoms.

-By building new muscle patterns and habits, therapy creates lasting changes that improve how you breathe, swallow, and rest.
+By building new muscle patterns and habits, therapy creates lasting changes that improve breathing, tongue function, and quality of life.
 It works for both children and adults, and pairs well with dental and medical care.

 38% of adults are habitual